jordanbemmels/kelp-popGen/README.md

 See the readme files in the subdirectories (contents also pasted below) for further info about the subdirectory contents.

-The pages and documents in this repository were developed by Jordan Bemmels (jbemmels@uvic.ca) unless otherwise specified.
+The pages and documents in this repository were developed by Jordan Bemmels (jbemmels@umich.edu) unless otherwise specified.

 # Data